 Instructions

-- Line a mini muffin tin with mini liners, and set the pan aside.
+- Line a mini cupcake tin with mini liners, and set the pan aside.

 - In a medium microwave-safe bowl, heat half of the chocolate, starting with 1 minute, and then checking and stirring every 30 seconds, until it is completely melted and smooth.24 ounces melting chocolate